Medicare Part B is the medical insurance portion of Medicare. In 2017, over

 Let’s break down the costs associated with Part B in greater detail.

 However, the amount of this premium can increase based on your income.
-People with a higher income typically pay higher premiums.
-For 2020, income is calculated from your 2018 tax return.
+People with a higher income typically pay what’s known as an income-related monthly adjustment amount (IRMAA).
+For 2021, your income amount is calculated from your 2019 tax return.

 Coinsurance is the percentage that you pay after you’ve met your deductible.
 For most services covered by Part B, you’ll pay 20 percent of the cost.